Canoe trip on the Big Salmon River from Quiet Lake to Carmacks, 354 km / 14 days

 The Big Salmon River holds many surprises for wilderness enthusiasts and experienced canoeists alike.
-Accompaid by our experienced guides, even canoe-novices can master this river with its natural challenges like sweepers and fast moving water.
+Accompanied by our experienced guides, even canoe-novices can master this river with its natural challenges like sweepers and fast moving water.

 After a day off in Whitehorse, tour participants will be shuttled to the US border, where they board the historic train over the White Pass to Skagway.
-Within a few hours, travellers experiences multiple eco-zones: alpine meadows, boreal forests, and coastal rainforests.
+Within a few hours, travelers experiences multiple eco-zones: alpine meadows, boreal forests, and coastal rainforests.

 In historic Dyea, we begin our 5-day Trekkingtour on the legendary Chilkoot Trail.
 We only carry what we need during those days.
 The rest of our luggage will remain in Whitehorse in our hotel.

 We follow the Trail, which was crossed by more than 100 000 men und women, explorers and thieves, who ventured to the goldfields in the Klondike in the late 1890s.
 The Chilkoot Pass towers 1,150 meters high above the ocean.
 We will experience some of the struggles those adventurers had to put up with on their way to the Klondike.

 After five days hiking, we reach Lake Bennett, the end point of the Chilkoot Trail.
 We fly back to Whitehorse with a float plane and have a chance to see this unique landscape from the bird`s-eye view.